 Why it matters: protect-mcp is the only tool producing tamper-evident, cryptographically signed audit trails for MCP tool calls.
 The CVE-anchored policy templates solve real attack vectors documented in production (the CVE-2025-6514 OAuth proxy hijacking affected 437K environments).
 The IETF Internet-Draft signals ambition beyond MCP-specific tooling — these signed receipts could become an industry standard for agent action accountability.

-Limitation: 6 stars and 42 commits means this is early-stage.
+Limitation: 6 stars unchanged since April — no new GitHub traction in May 2026, and no commits after April 21.
+The project’s ambitions outpace its adoption curve.
 The IETF draft and patent filings (5 Australian provisional patents) suggest a commercial play — the open-source core handles auditability while commercial ScopeBlind.com adds privacy-preserving metered authorization via VOPRF-based credentials.
 The Ed25519 receipts are excellent engineering but add complexity that most teams don’t need yet.
+Microsoft’s Agent Governance Toolkit referencing ScopeBlind as an integration is a credibility signal that may drive future discovery.

 Standalone Policy Engines with MCP Integration